Frequently Asked

 How to Submit or Check on a Claim

-If you did not use the SP card, you may still be eligible for your out-of-pocket costs.
-Request a detailed receipt from your specialty pharmacy and submit under the date of service for the claim.
+Yes.
+You may still be eligible for your out-of-pocket costs if you did not use your SP Card.
+Request a detailed receipt from your Specialty Pharmacy and submit under the date of service for the claim.

 Using the digital BOTOX® Specialty Pharmacy Card